Read more about the Haynes' at my 2015 Winnipeg Free Press column: Recipe for Success.

-Most knew Percy Haynes because of his Haynes Chicken Shack restaurant located at 257 Lulu Street and Logan from 1952 - 1998, but that was just one chapter in quite a fascinating life.
+Most knew Percy Augustus Haynes because of his Haynes' Chicken Shack restaurant located at 257 Lulu Street near Logan from 1952 - 1998, but that was just one chapter in quite a fascinating life.

-Piercy* Augustus Haynes was born in British Guyana and came here as an infant with his parents in 1912.
+Piercy* Augustus Haynes was born in British Guyana and came to Winnipeg with is parents when just an infant.
 (It appears that the official spelling of his name was Piercy but he was most often referred to as Percy, which I will use here.)

-The family moved to 257 Lulu Street, a small cottage-style house off of Logan Avenue.
-The site also doubled as a carpentry shop as William Haynes, his father, was a carpenter.
-There, the Haynes raised four sons: Alan "Chick", Clifford, Piercy and Abram.
+The Haynes family moved to 257 Lulu Street, a small, cottage-style house off of Logan Avenue.
+The site also doubled as a carpentry shop as William Haynes, Percy's father, was a carpenter.
+There, the Haynes' raised four sons: Alan "Chick", Clifford, Piercy and Abram.

 July 1, 1933, Winnipeg Free Press

 He was a member of the 1932 Winnipeg Stellars basketball team which won the Canadian amateur championship.
-In boxing, he was the amateur welterweight champion of the city (1933 in 1934).
-He was also a noted softball pitcher, leading a number of local teams to city playoffs and championships.
+In boxing, he was the amateur welterweight champion of the city in 1933 in 1934.
+As a softball pitcher, he led a number of local teams to city playoffs and local championships.

-In 1932 he first met a young jazz singer named Zena Bradshaw, who had come to Winnipeg from Edmonton.
-The two became a were fixture on the Winnipeg club scene and married in 1943.
+In 1932, he first met a young jazz singer named Zena Bradshaw who had come to Winnipeg from Edmonton.
+The two soon became performing duo on the local club scene and married in 1943.

-During the war, Haynes, like many of his peers, wanted to enlist in the Royal Canadian Navy with HMCS Chippawa.
-He was turned away because he was Black.
-The confines of ship life seen as not a safe place for men of colour, (though they were accepted in the army.)
+During World Ward II, Haynes, like many of his peers, wanted to enlist in the Royal Canadian Navy with HMCS Chippawa.
+He was turned away, though, because he was Black.
+The government felt that the confines of ship life were not a safe place for men of colour, (though Blacks were accepted into the army.)

 An angry Percy "... went to the top, I wrote to the admiral of the navy and I told him exactly what I felt about it."
 (Winnipeg Free Press November 25, 1990.)
-That "admiral" was Naval Secretary Hon.
-Angus L. McDonald and letters were sent to other naval brass in Ottawa.
+That "admiral" was actually Naval Secretary Hon.
+Angus L. McDonald.

-In time, he persuaded them to change the rules and was informed my McDonald to return to the recruiting centre to enlist.
-Haynes was the first Black in the modern Royal Canadian Navy.
-(William Hall joined the British Navy in Halifax in 1852 and is considered the 'first'.)
+In time, he persuaded McDonald and other naval brass to change the rules and McDonald himself wrote to tell him to return to the recruiting centre to enlist.
+Haynes became the first Black in the modern Royal Canadian Navy.
+(I say "modern" because William Hall joined the British Navy in Halifax in 1852 and is considered the first.)

-After the war Percy did not go back to carpentry, instead he took a job as a CPR sleeping car porter.
-He worked the rails for more than 20 years, getting involved in the union and working to improve the conditions of black workers.
-He also resumed his musical career and even went back to pitching softball.
+After the war, Percy did not go back to carpentry.
+Instead, he took a job as a CPR sleeping car porter.
+He worked the rails for more than 20 years and also became involved in the union movement to improve the conditions of Black railway workers.

 Why that location ?
-Money was tight and the home was already the scene of many impromptu jam sessions complete with late night feasts and "... we figured we might as well get paid," Percy recounted to Hal Sigurdson in the Winnipeg Free Press, June 16, 1992.
+Money was tight and the home was already the scene of many impromptu jam sessions complete with late night feasts and "... we figured we might as well get paid", Percy recounted to Hal Sigurdson in the Winnipeg Free Press of June 16, 1992.

-A 1972 restaurant reviewer for the Free Press wrote of Haynes' Chicken Shack in December, 1972:
+A restaurant reviewer for the Free Press wrote of Haynes' Chicken Shack in December, 1972:

 Fashioned out of an old house off Logan Avenue, three blocks west of Sherbrook Street, the restaurant is unpretentious and warm — not to mention Mary Poppins clean.
 And most important, much of the food is good, the service prompt and friendly.

-Percy eventually retired from the CPR and he and Zena performed at the restaurant.
-It gained quite a reputation as a musical hotspot.
+Percy eventually retired from the CPR and he and Zena performed nightly at the restaurant.
+It gained quite a reputation as a musical hot spot.
 Greats like Billy Daniels, Oscar Peterson and Harry Belafonte all visited, some multiple times.

-The muscial influence rubbed off on son, a step-son to Percy, Del Wagner who become a popular musician and band leader.
+The musical influence rubbed off on son, a step-son to Percy, Del Wagner who become a popular musician and band leader.